InfraWay/svc-web-demo/README.md

-# srv-demo
+# srv-web-demo
-This is a demo service for presenting it right after infra installation
+This is a web demo service for presenting it right after infra installation